archonxiao/slack-exercise/LOG.md

 10. After triggering `user_change` event, some logs can be found in Heroku with very general info.
 Nothing comes up in the app.
 Adding more logs to check.

 11. Fix the event name from `status_change` to `user_change`

+12. Found a bug `Undefined property: stdClass::$real_name_normalized in /app/web/index.php on line 33`.
+Add a debug log to check the structure of the `event->user`.